WOODAIM

 How a project moves through the facility.

-From the first email to a crate on a truck.
+From the first email to the finished piece.
 One facility, one team to talk to, three decades of figuring out how to do this properly.

 WOODAIM production facility